Richard Ellis (Texas politician): Initial move to Texas

 Ellis first visited Texas in 1826, attempting to collect a debt from a local colonel.
 That same year, he participated in an unsuccessful diplomatic mission alongside James Kerr and James Cummins to persuade Haden Edwards to abandon his rebellion against the Mexican government.

 On February 22, 1834, Ellis moved to the disputed Red River region—claimed at various times by Mexico, Arkansas, and later the Republic of Texas—settling at Pecan Point in what is now Bowie County, Texas.
 In defiance of the Mexican immigration ban, he established a substantial cotton plantation and gained a reputation for his hospitality and refined estate.

 Although he was selected as a delegate to the Arkansas Constitutional Convention of 1836, he declined due to ill health.
 Shortly thereafter, he was elected as one of six delegates from the Pecan Point area to the Texas Constitutional Convention.

 President of the Texas Constitutional Convention

 At the convention that opened on March 1, 1836, at Washington-on-the-Brazos, Ellis was unanimously elected president.
 The following day, he signed the Texas Declaration of Independence as presiding officer.
 While some contemporaries questioned his effectiveness as a moderator, he was widely recognized for his knowledge of parliamentary procedure and his calm, dignified leadership.

-Most notably, Ellis held the convention together for the seventeen days required to draft a constitution for the Republic of Texas.
+Most notably, Ellis presided over the convention for the seventeen days required to draft a constitution for the Republic of Texas.

-Later life and legacy
+Later life

 Following the convention, Ellis served as a senator in the Republic of Texas Congress, representing his district in the First through Fourth Congresses between October 1836 and February 1840.
 He retired from public life in 1840.